etsy/open-api/README.md

 We’ve built several [issue templates](https://github.com/etsy/open-api/issues/new/choose) to make it easier for you to provide feedback.
 Generally, bugs and feature requests for API v3 or docs should be Github issues.
 Everything else should go to [developers@etsy.com](mailto:developers@etsy.com).

 We also tried to make it easy to provide feedback directly from our API reference docs.
 Each endpoint definition includes a link to file a bug or feature request with some details filled in.

 Finally, we’d love it if you submitted pull requests on our Markdown files.
 Everyone who contributes to the v3 rollout will get a shoutout when we launch.

+Note that by submitting your feedback, we have the right to use it.

+Legalese-wise, this means it’s considered non-confidential and non-proprietary to you, and you grant Etsy a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use and publish those ideas and materials for any purpose, without compensation to you.
 ## Need access to endpoints?
 Want to provide detailed feedback?

 If you’d like to make requests to our Open API v3 endpoints, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSc4qzVlgjkzEkaQvpgX00xvJLjlomRoS-60G9ob_FqCfmbCrA/viewform?usp=sf_link).